docker/docs/machine/drivers/aws.md

 ## Default AMIs

-By default, the Amazon EC2 driver will use a daily image of Ubuntu 16.04 LTS.
+By default, the Amazon EC2 driver uses a daily image of Ubuntu 16.04 LTS.

 | Region         | AMI ID       |
 | -------------- | ------------ |